luke-griffiths/lsg84/index.md

 ## Conclusions
 Overall this project was a success.
 The game is very playable, it looks good, and working on it made me happy.
 In addition, I had plenty of "spare time" to do additional computations while maintaining 30fps.
 This means that
-1. my code is efficient
+1. my code is efficient (or, the RP2040 is a powerful microcontroller.
+Whichever.)
 2. I have the ability to add in cool features and the frame rate won't be affected

 One feature that I would have liked to add was sound effects.
 Most arcade games that I know of have funny sound effects, and it wouldn't have been too difficult to add a *boing* noise every time Ava jumped.
 Ultimately, like any software project, there is a tradeoff between deadlines and feature development.
 Unfortunately, the sound effect feature was a casualty of this tradeoff.